Overview

 These options have a benefit of fulfilling requirements in several physics degree plans.
 Note to enroll in honors or independent study you must have previously located a research project and mentor.

 Another option is to actually get paid for the hours in which you are not receiving course credit.
 The availability of paid opportunities varies based upon the discipline and your level of experience.
-Some paid opportunities are available directly through research advisors; other sources of funding are the University of Colorado programs and the REU (see below).
+Some paid opportunities are available directly through research advisors; other sources of funding are the Undergraduate Research Opportunities Program (UROP), REU, and the STEM Routes Uplift Research Program.
 The Discovery Learning Apprenticeship Program is available to Engineering Physics majors.

 UROP